Nissan, Suzuki Motor to curtail production in June due to chip shortage - sources - News Break

 Nissan, Suzuki Motor to curtail production in June due to chip shortage - sources

-TOKYO, May 21 (Reuters) - A global chip shortage is forcing Nissan Motor Co and Suzuki Motor Corp to temporarily halt production at some plants in June, sources with direct knowledge of the plans told Reuters on Friday.
+A global chip shortage is forcing Nissan Motor Co (7201.T) and Suzuki Motor Corp (7269.T) to temporarily halt production at some plants in June, sources with direct knowledge of the plans told Reuters on Friday.

 Nissan Motor Co will idle its factory in Kyushu, southern Japan, for three days on June 24, 25 and 28, while making production adjustments during the month at its Tochigi and Oppama plants in Japan, three sources said.